gbif/dwc-dp/darwin-core-conceptual-model.md

 ## **2.8 Media (non-normative)**

 In Darwin Core, *Media* are things that are recorded (e.g, instances of the Dublin Core type vocabulary terms StillImage, MovingImage, Sound, and Text).
-The DwC-CM provides a framework for representing the relationships of *Media* to other classes, as shown in Figure 9.
+The DwC-CM provides a framework for representing the relationships of *Media* to other classes as shown in Figure 9.

 <img src="{{ '/images/media.png' | relative_url }}" alt="Media Conceptual Model"
      style="max-width:100%;height:auto;width:60%;">